Chery Fulwin A9L: Production model

-The production Fulwin A9L was first revealed as a concept car at the launch of the Fulwin sub-brand in September 2023, with the concept appearing at several auto shows.
 Exterior images of the production version were revealed on October 8, 2024 when the brand showcased the available paint colors.
 Pre-orders for the vehicle are expected to open in April 2025, and the launch is expected by June 2025.
 The exterior of the A9L has dot-matrix LED lighting elements at the front, and an active deploying rear wing, with a light bar design used for both the daytime running lights and taillights.
 The A9L is available in nine paint colours: Wonderland Green, Snow Ridge White, Bibo Blue, Ningye Purple, Xuanye Blue, Danfeng Red, Cuizhu Green, Moshi Black, and Tanhai Green.
 It is equipped with a choice of 18 or 20-inch wheels.

 The interior features a floating 15.6-inch infotainment display which has most controls integrated, and digital instrument cluster, both powered by a Qualcomm Snapdragon 8255.
 The dashboard features rectangular air vents, and the center console features dual wireless charging pads ahead of two circular cupholders and a split-opening storage bin.
 The interior is decorated with dual-tone quilt-patterned upholstery, wood paneling and silver metallic accents on the doors and dashboard.
 It is equipped with a 23-speaker sound system, a two-panel sunroof, ambient lighting, acoustic glass, and a head-up display.

 It is available with Chery's Falcon 700 ADAS system, which has a 27-sensor suite including one LiDAR, three mmWave radars, 11 cameras, and 12 ultrasonic sensors.
 The system is capable of supervised autonomous driving in urban and highway conditions, and supports automatic parking and summoning.

 The A9L uses Chery's Kunpeng super hybrid C-DM plug-in hybrid system, which consists of a 1.5-litre turbocharged petrol engine and electric motors providing all-wheel drive.
 The engine has an output of 115 kW.
 The battery has an LFP chemistry and is supplied by Gotion.
 The vehicle has a top speed of 180. km/h.

 It was initially introduced as the Fulwin A9 in 2025, before the name was transferred to a smaller model.